 Les Allobroges Nº 26, 1 July 1944 (clandestine newspaper)

 From Valence, the local military administration, Verbindungsstab 998 (Genmaj.
 Johann Wolpert), advised “Schlachtgeschwader Bongarth” that the occupants of a crashed aircraft had been found and that it was necessary to bury them immediately.
-This almost certainly refers to one of the Ju 88s lost on 28 June (see above).
+This almost certainly refers to the Ju 88 lost on 28 June (see above).
 Just after midday, the IV.
 Gruppe was told be at a ½ hour’s readiness from 04.00 next day but at 15.00 hrs. the Nineteenth Army told the Geschwader that some unspecified operation had been called off.

 No sorties were flown but once again efforts were being made to gather in scattered aircraft.
 The Geschwaderstab called for a W. 34 to take a spare pilot and wireless operator to fetch a Do 17 from Mondesir, stopping off at Bourges at 03.30 hrs. to pick up the Geschwader’s Maj.
 Hippacher.

 From Châteauroux, the IV.
 Gruppe asked the Heinkel Works at Blagnac (near Toulouse) when He 111 CK+PV would be returning to the unit.
 This Heinkel, W.Nr.
 5113, had been under repair since 24 June at least, after damage to an engine and its undercarriage.
 The Gruppe also enquired of Couvron’s Air Movement Control when an He 111 E, W.Nr.
 1349, would be ready; and sought information from AMC Biarritz about the expected availability of W. 34 Hi, W.Nr.
 2822.

 A strength return was submitted by the IV.
 Gruppe to the Geschwader’s Operations Officer, part of which was intercepted: